Would It Be Hell To Be On Some Planets???

 Well, there are plenty of hot places in the Universe, and that is what this article is about, we just don't know who is going to go there (most likely against their will) or why!!!
-Well, we don't know if any wicked person will go to a hot place!!

-The first thing an astronomer would think of, when thinking about Dante's Inferno, would be a Hot Jupiter!!!
+Outside of our solar system, among exoplanets (which are stars that have at least one orbiting planet), the first thing an astronomer would think of, when thinking about Dante's Inferno, would be a Hot Jupiter!!!

 Actually our solar system has four gas giants: Jupiter, Saturn, Uranus and Neptune.